 - Administration of IPTp as early as possible in the 2nd trimester and at every scheduled ANC visit thereafter, at least one month apart

 - Promotion of use of LLINs throughout and following pregnancy

 - Effective case management among pregnant women showing signs and symptoms of malaria

-To prevent and control MIP, MCHIP supports WHO’s three-pronged approach on a platform of focused antenatal care, recognizing that the majority of pregnant women will attend one (and often two) antenatal care visits.
-MCHIP provides global level leadership and country level technical assistance to drive the malaria in pregnancy agenda forward and accelerate MIP programming across countries.
-At global level, MCHIP has fostered the dialogue among key stakeholders to increase the commitment and support for MIP programming.
-MCHIP’s global leadership in MIP has extended to regional support working closely with the RBM sub regional networks as well as documenting MIP best practices and lessons learned to help countries scale up MIP programs.
-At the country level, MCHIP has supported MIP programming in nine countries through a core set of interventions that help to strengthen health systems, build capacity and sustain results—across the continuum of care.
+To prevent and control MIP, MCHIP supported WHO’s three-pronged approach on a platform of focused antenatal care, recognizing that the majority of pregnant women will attend one (and often two) antenatal care visits.
+MCHIP provided global level leadership and country level technical assistance to drive the malaria in pregnancy agenda forward and accelerate MIP programming across countries.
+At global level, MCHIP fostered the dialogue among key stakeholders to increase the commitment and support for MIP programming.
+MCHIP’s global leadership in MIP extended to regional support working closely with the RBM sub regional networks as well as documenting MIP best practices and lessons learned to help countries scale up MIP programs.
+At the country level, MCHIP supported MIP programming in nine countries through a core set of interventions that help to strengthen health systems, build capacity, and sustain results across the continuum of care.

 a) Fostering partnerships among national Reproductive Health and Malaria Control Programs as well as national HIV/AIDS Programs;

 b) Updating and disseminating MIP policies;